 The Reverend Canon

 I came to the church in August of 2015, excited by St. George’s hopes and dreams for the future.
 I have a passion for worshiping with reverence and beauty, sharing the stories of our faith, and establishing deep and abiding relationships with the community – especially the poor and homeless and those of other faith traditions.
-I believe that I discover more about my own faith, and am enriched by my relationships with others.
+I believe that nurturing my relationships with others helps me to discover more about my own faith.
 My family and I are grateful to be members of such a warm, caring, community in the heart of a vibrant and diverse city.
 As Rector and Chair of the Corporation, I serve by providing oversight of all aspects of parish life.
 In the wider church community, I serve as Diocesan Liturgical Officer, consulting on liturgy and serving as Master of Ceremonies at Diocesan Worship services.

 The Reverend Doctor

 I began my connection with St George’s in the summer of 2017, celebrating and preaching while Canon Steven Mackison was on vacation.
 What has drawn me to this community has been the warm welcome I have received, and the people’s keen interest in the living Word of God as proclaimed, preached and reflected on.
 I have been delighted to participate liturgically in this place, as it is reflected in the high quality of choral music, the respect for the preparation that needs to go into good liturgy and the involvement of lay persons who are open to the power of the mystery of creation and redemption at the heart of it.
-My role at St. George’s is to share in preaching and celebrating, and to offer other opportunities for deepening the spiritual life of the community.
+In my role as the Associate Priest for Spirituality at St. George’s I share in preaching and celebrating, and offer other opportunities for deepening the spiritual life of the community.
 This latter area has been my primary focus throughout many years of ministry and study.
 My current passion is a return to my childhood love, artistic creativity, which I am currently expressing through the medium of clay, in ceramic pottery and sculpture.
 I am keen to share this and whatever else is helpful for fulfilling St. George’s call to be a spiritual oasis in the world.

 I first came to St. George’s to worship with my family.
 I was drawn to the beautiful liturgy along with the warm welcome to people of all ages.
 As the Associate Priest for Christian Formation, I support our education programs for children, youth and adults.
 I believe that our Christian life is a journey.
 Christ invites us ever deeper into relationship with him as we worship, pray, study and serve our neighbours together.
 Prior to coming to St. George’s I served churches in Arizona and in England.
 I look forward to learning and growing with the community at St. George’s.